GautierBlandin/knowledge-base/README.md

 <details>
  <summary></summary> <br>
-I learn a lot doing practical projects, which can be work projects, school projects, and personal projects.
+I learn a lot doing practical projects, which can be work projects, school projects, or personal projects.
 When I solve a problem using a method that I find to be interesting, or that taught me some new syntax, I make a note about it.
 This is how I build my knowledge about <a href="https://www.remnote.com/a/latex/61f2966db459e30016442492">LaTeX</a> over time, or how I learn to use programming languages such as <a href="https://www.remnote.com/a/javascript/61f296c37613f00016bf958c">Javascript</a> or <a href="https://www.remnote.com/a/python-/61e68c024a52720016f38972">Python</a>.
 That approach has two benefits :
 <ul>
  <li> I only learn things that I actually use, because I learn them as I go</li>
  <li> I remember the skill when I need it again, so I don't have to relearn over and over again </li>